NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Experiments

 \subsection{Generalizing to Unseen Species}

-We further evaluate the model’s ability to generalize to completely unseen taxa using the newly added datasets in \newbeans.
-They consist of recordings of held-out species from Xeno-canto, iNaturalist, Animal Sound Archive, and Watkins.
-As a topline, we compare against BioLingual, which was trained on species classification and has seen these species in training.
-As a baseline, we consider CLAP-LAION~\citep{elizalde2023clap}, a general-domain audio model which, similar to our model, is unlikely to have seen these species during training.
-We compare the performance when predicting common as well as scientific names.
+We further evaluate the model’s ability to generalize to completely unseen taxa using the newly added datasets in \newbeans, held out at three levels: unseen species, unseen genus, and unseen families.
+As a topline, we compare against BioLingual, which has seen these taxa in training and only indicates fully supervised performance.
+As baselines, we consider a theoretical random baseline (1 / number of classes) and CLAP-LAION~\citep{elizalde2023clap}, a general-domain audio model which, similar to our model, is unlikely to have seen these species during training.
+We compare the performance when predicting common, scientific, or taxonomic names.

-Our model significantly outperforms the baseline, demonstrating generalization to completely unseen species.
-Our model in particular excels when predicting with scientific (Latin) names (unseen-sci), which have consistent hierarchical structure it may learn to exploit.
+Table~\ref{tab:unseen} presents the results.
+Across all three unseen taxa settings, \method significantly outperforms the random baseline, demonstrating its ability to generalize to unseen taxa and taxonomic branches.
+For example, on the unseen species test set, our model achieves an accuracy of 34.3\%, far surpassing the random baseline of 0.5\%, indicating that the model has learned features that extend beyond the species it was trained on.
+The model also outperforms CLAP-LAION, further emphasizing its ability to generalize.
+We observe that predicting with taxonomic names consistently improves performance across all settings, and is particularly critical for generalizing to unseen genus and families where scientific (Latin) names alone fail to capture hierarchical relationships.
+We further note that scientific names perform relatively well when generalizing to unseen species, but perform worse than common names for generalizing to unseen genus, This suggests that common names may encode broader hierarchical information or be more familiar to the language model.